bogdan7978/Web-Development/README.md

-This is a repository to learn and practice JS following the course from @Fireship.io and not just\
+A repository to learn and practice JavaScript
-Thanks to @JeffDelaney